matrixorigin/matrixorigin.io/docs/MatrixOne/Security/TLS-introduction.md

-# TLS Introduction
+# Data Transmission Encryption

+This document will introduce MatrixOne's support for data transmission encryption and how to enable encrypted transmission.

 ## Overview

-Transport Layer Security (TLS) is a widely adopted security protocol designed to promote privacy and data security for Internet communications.

-MatrixOne uses non-encrypted connections by default and supports enabling encrypted connections based on the TLS protocol.
-The supported protocol versions are TLS 1.0, TLS 1.1, and TLS 1.2.
+MatrixOne uses non-encrypted transmission by default and supports encrypted transmission based on TLS protocol.
+Encrypted transmission can reduce the risk of leakage of sensitive information in the database.
+Encrypted transmission is the process of encrypting and decrypting information using keys, which can effectively protect data security.

+Transport Layer Security (TLS) is a widely adopted security protocol.
+The protocol versions supported by MatrixOne include TLS 1.0, TLS 1.1, and TLS 1.2.

-- Disable TLS encrypted connection (default): Use the username and password to connect to MatrixOne directly.
+- Do not enable TLS encrypted transmission (default): Use the username and password to connect to MatrixOne directly.

-- Enable TLS encrypted connection: Encrypted connection support needs to be enabled on the MatrixOne server, and encrypted connection should be specified on the client side.
-You can follow the instructions below to enable a TLS secure connection.
+- Use encrypted transmission: It is necessary to enable encrypted transmission support on the MatrixOne server and specify the use of encrypted transmission on the client side.
+You can follow the instructions in this article to enable TLS secure connections.

-This document will guide you how to enable TLS secure connection.
+## How to Use

 **Main steps of TLS secure connection configuration**: